Handling Insurance Disputes

-At Beasley Allen, our insurance fraud attorneys take an interdisciplinary approach to serving clients, drawing upon our experience to counsel clients in a diverse spectrum of insurance disputes involving policies for business, life, property, disability, health care, rental cars, and many more.
+At Beasley Allen, our insurance disputes attorneys take an interdisciplinary approach to serving clients, drawing upon our experience to counsel clients in a diverse spectrum of insurance disputes involving policies for business, life, property, disability, health care, rental cars, and many more.

 Our firm also has taken several insurance companies to court for engaging in unethical and illegal insurance schemes.
 We are national leaders in holding insurers accountable for race-based practices designed to charge people of color higher premiums and death-spiraling practices that artificially inflate premiums for unhealthier people by consolidating them into high-risk groups so they “price out” of the market.

 We have also filed many class-action lawsuits against national banks and major insurance companies for their combined fraudulent conduct in the sale of annuities.